 Yes, we have a “lunch on line” service that you can access through our website.
 Most children bring their own packed morning tea and lunch (you will receive ideas of what to pack in your Pre-arrival pack).
 We do not have facilities for students to heat food at school.

 Is there a teacher in charge of the pastoral care of International Students?

 As part of the International Team, the Pastoral Care Coordinator works with teaching staff, students and parents to be an advocate for students.
-We also have procedures for the wellbeing of our International Students which are specifically aimed at meeting the needs of students to whom english is a second language.
-The Pastoral Care Coordinator works other staff in the school and usual pastoral care procedures will follow in most cases.
+We also have procedures for the wellbeing of our International Students which are specifically aimed at meeting the needs of students to whom English is a second language.
+The Pastoral Care Coordinator works with other staff in the school and usual pastoral care procedures will follow in most cases.

 Can you help with accommodation?

 Your agent will be able to assist you with finding accommodation in Wellington.
 We are not offering Home Stay at this time and St Mark’s requires a parent to be living with our students at all times while studying at our school.
 Checks will be done by staff to ensure that students are with at least one parents as required by the Code of Practice for Pastoral Care of International Students.

 We can arrange insurance for you through our school insurer, or your agent can advise of NZ based insurance companies.
 The insurance policy for the students must include travel to and from NZ.